Mixed EW-QCD leading fermionic three-loop corrections at $\mathcal{O}(\alpha_s\alpha^2)$ to electroweak precision observables: Technical aspects of the calculation

 For $p^2=0$, one has \cite{afras}

 whereas for $p^2 \neq 0$, one obtains \cite{gz}

-Then by using IBP identities, one can reduce the new $I(...;p^2)$ to a linear combination of the chosen master integrals.
+Then by using IBP identities, one can reduce the new $I(...;p^2)$ to a linear combination of the chosen master integrals in Fig.~\ref{fig:masint}.
 This can be carried out, for example, with the help of {\sc FIRE6}.

 All steps of the calculations described above have been carried out in two independent implementations.
 Due to the ambiguity in the choice of master integrals, the final algebraic expressions in terms of these basis functions may not be unique, so that a comparison at this level is difficult.
 However, numerical comparisons with the help of TVID yielded very good agreement between the two results.
 The cancellation of UV divergencies in TVID can be checked algebraically.